tknerr/vagrant-managed-servers/README.md

 $ vagrant plugin install vagrant-managed-servers
 ```

-In the Vagrantfile you can now use the `managed` provider to specify the managed server's ip address / hostname and credentials:
+In the Vagrantfile you can now use the `managed` provider with the [tknerr/managed-server-dummy](https://vagrantcloud.com/tknerr/managed-server-dummy) basebox (see [here](https://github.com/tknerr/vagrant-managed-servers#box-format) for Vagrant < 1.5 usage) and specify the managed server's hostname and credentials:
 ```ruby
 Vagrant.configure("2") do |config|
   config.vm.box = "tknerr/managed-server-dummy"